Privacy Notice for Patients and Public

 It measures whether an organisation is Data Protection compliant.
 Organisations are asked to provide evidence to show how they meet each standard.

-The final assessment and scores is normally submitted by 31 March each year and are shared with the Care Quality Commission, Audit Commission and NHS England.
-This year (2020-21) the submission date has been extended until the 30 June 2021, as NHS Digital have recognised that COVID-19 required organisations to reprioritise many work-streams.
+The final assessment and evidence is normally submitted by 30 June each year and are shared with the Care Quality Commission, Audit Commission and NHS England.

-St Helens and Knowsley Teaching Hospitals NHS Trust Information Governance Assessment Report overall submission position for 2020-21 has not yet been confirmed due to the deferred submission date as noted above.
+St Helens and Knowsley Teaching Hospitals NHS Trust Information Governance Assessment Report (the DSPT) overall submission position for 2021-22 is 'standards met'.

 To provide assurance that the Trust’s DSPT is of a good standard it has been audited by Mersey Internal Audit Agency.
-The level of assurance is yet to be issued.
+The level of assurance is ‘substantial assurance’.

 - Further Information / Contact Us